-pydocstyle supports ini-like configuration files.
-In order for pydocstyle to use it, it must be named one of the following options, and have a [pydocstyle] section.
+pydocstyle supports ini-like and toml configuration files.
+In order for pydocstyle to use a configuration file automatically, it must be named one of the following options.

 - setup.cfg

 - tox.ini

 - .pydocstyle

 - .pydocstyle.ini

 - .pydocstylerc

 - .pydocstylerc.ini

+- pyproject.toml

-When searching for a configuration file, pydocstyle looks for one of the file specified above in that exact order.
-If a configuration file was not found, it keeps looking for one up the directory tree until one is found or uses the default configuration.
+When searching for a configuration file, pydocstyle looks for one of the file specified above in that exact order. ini-like configuration files must have a [pydocstyle] section while toml configuration files must have a [tool. pydocstyle] section.
+If a configuration file was not found, pydocstyle keeps looking for one up the directory tree until one is found or uses the default configuration.